pablodecm/phd_thesis/src/102_chapter_2.md

-* **LHCb** (Large Hadron Collider beauty) [@LHCb:2008JINST]: operating at a lower range of luminosity than ATLAS or CMS, by deliverately separating the beams, this experiment focusses on very accurate precision measurements of the properties and rate decays of b-quark and c-quark hadrons as well as the search for indirect evidence of new physics
+* **LHCb** (Large Hadron Collider beauty) [@LHCb:2008JINST]: operating at a lower range of luminosity than ATLAS or CMS, by deliberately separating the beams, this experiment focusses on very accurate precision measurements of the properties and rate decays of b-quark and c-quark hadrons as well as the search for indirect evidence of new physics